-5.10 Significance levels and adjustment of p-values for multiplicity
+5.11 Significance levels and adjustment of p-values for multiplicity

 Evaluation of the primary trial (main randomisation) and secondary randomisation will be conducted independently, and no adjustment be made for these.
-Formal adjustment will not be made for multiple treatment comparisons, the testing of secondary and subsidiary outcomes, or subgroup analyses.
+Formal adjustment will not be made for multiple treatment comparisons, the testing of secondary and subsidiary outcomes, or subgroup analyses (with one exception; see Appendix A).
 However, due allowance for multiple testing will be made in the interpretation of the results: the larger the number of events on which a comparison is based and the more extreme the P-value after any allowance has been made for the nature of the particular comparison (i.e. primary or secondary; pre-specified or exploratory), the more reliable the comparison and, hence, the more definite any finding will be considered.
 95% confidence intervals will be presented for the main comparisons.

-5.11 Statistical software employed
+5.12 Statistical software employed